Table of Contents

 Note: From the Choose cabinet to synchronize drop-down box, you will be able to see and select only those cabinets to which you have administrator rights.
 If you lose administrative access to a certain cabinet, synchronization will be paused and the corresponding log will be recorded.

-- Repeat step 8 and 9 for all cabinets that you want to mirror at this host (Vault, EU, or AU).
+- Repeat step 8 and 9 for all cabinets that you want to mirror at this host (US, UK, DE, or AU).

 - To see if the synchronization has already started and to check its progress, navigate to the Dashboard page.